Maria Andreae

 Maria Andreae (c.
 1550–1632), was a German pharmacist.[1]

-Maria Moser was born in Herrenberg and raised by her grandmother, who ran a small infirmary in her home; in 1576 she married a pastor, Johannes Andreae, and they had eight children.[1]
-Her husband was the son of theologian Jakob Andreae and the couple were related to the Leyser and Osiander families through Jackob’s sister Margarethe.[2]
+Born Maria Moser in Herrenberg and raised by her grandmother, who ran a small infirmary in her home.
+In 1576, she married a pastor, Johannes Andreae, and they had eight children.[1]
+Her husband was the son of theologian Jakob Andreae and the couple were related to the Leyser and Osiander families through Jakob’s sister Margarethe.[2]

 She was widowed in 1601.
 In 1606, she was appointed Pharmacist of the Württemberg court by the duchess of Württemberg, Sibylla of Anhalt in succession to Helena Magenbuch.[3]
-This was a very uncommon position for a woman in this time period.
-By 1607, she eventually took over the management of the court pharmacy in Stuttgart.[1][4]
+This was a very uncommon position for a woman at the time.
+By 1607, she took over the management of the court pharmacy in Stuttgart.[1][4]

 Due to her healing work, she was known as ‘Mother of the Land’; she also wrote a book on medicinal herbs.[1]